apiaryio/api-blueprint/Tutorial.md

 ## Title & Description

 After the metadata we have a heading, headings start with a hash (#) followed by a title.
 In this case `# Polls`.
 You can use up to 6 hashes which allows you to have sub-headings.
-The first heading in our API Blueprint document serves as the API Name.
+The first heading in the Blueprint document serves as the API Name.

-Then we have a description of our API.
-Where we have mentioned what this is.
+Then we have a description of the Polls API.
+Where we have mentioned what the API does.
 You can use further headings to break up the description sections.

 ## Resource Groups

-Now it's time to start documenting our resources in our API.
+Now it's time to start documenting the resources inside of the API.
 To start of with, we're going to can use the `Group` keyword inside a heading to specify a group of related resources.
-This allows us to group all of our resources related to questions in our API together.
+This allows us to group all of the resources related to questions in the API together.

 ```markdown
 # Group Questions